 “Later, he found out that the group, which included Mrs. Nelson Rockefeller and Mrs. Irving Berlin, was there for fund-raising purposes.

 “All my children have been back to visit the park, most of them with their own children trailing behind.
 They were surprised to find the driveway not as long as they remembered.
 It seemed so vast to them as children, a world apart from the rest.”

-Dorothy Reilly is communications director for the Greenbelt Conservancy.
+Dorothy Reilly is director of public relations for the Greenbelt Conservancy.